Skip to main content

 • Strip whitespace and non-digits from the user’s input before submitting to avoid spurious “Invalid OTP code” responses.

-• Use the same Developer App that issued the OTP.
+• Use the same bound API key (and Developer App) that issued the OTP.
 Cross-app verifies always fail with "No valid OTP found".

 What’s next